Audinot/rails2-template/README.markdown

 ```
 create role appuser with createdb login password 'password';
 ```
-Make sure you use your appname and put your password between the quotes!
+Make sure you choose a username (appuser)  and put your password between the quotes!

 Give the new role access to the newly created databases.